 College cross country has produced many outstanding runners throughout history, with the foremost being the University of Oregon’s legendary Steve Prefontaine.
 More recently, Oregon has produced Edward Chiserek and Galen Rupp, two of the best long-distance runners of the 21st century.

-Universities in the Western and Southern regions of the USA will compete all year round, while those in the Northeast and Midwest regions must take a break due to the harsh winters.
-Institutions in these areas will have indoor running tracks where distance athletes will train in climate-controlled conditions.
+Universities in the USA's Western and Southern regions can train and compete outdoors year-round.
+In contrast, those in the Northeast and Midwest regions often take a break due to the harsh winters opting to train indoors, with these schools often having indoor running tracks where distance athletes train in climate-controlled conditions.